CJOWood/picsync/README.md

 The easiest way to create the .picsync-credentials.yaml file is to run `picsync googlephotos login`.
-This will give you a URL you should open in a browser where you're signed in to google, and ask you to authorize the Picsync app to *read-only* access to your Google Photos data.
+This will give you a URL you should open in a browser where you're signed in to google, and ask you to authorize the Picsync app to read photos you select using the Google Photos Picker.
 Once you authorize it, the app will print out what you should put into the .picsync-credentials.yaml file.
 (You can avoid printing the details to the console using `picsync googlephotos login -o .picsync-credentials.yaml`).

 You should add a block to this with your username/password for Nixplay.